AndreyRaih/vue-provider-component/README.md

 };
 </script>
 ```
-And after adding, you can get access to all features of your module inside children components with providedData's option **vuexModuleTarget**:
+And after adding, you can get access to all features of your module inside children components with provided's option **vuexModuleTarget**:
 ```
 // Inside children component
 <script>